tfkhim/workshop-react-testing/README.md

     npm start

-The slides can then be accessed at http://localhost:5173/docs/.
-The dev server will pick up any changes to the `docs/index.hml` and `docs/styling.css` files.
-If you make any changes to `docs/slides.md` you need to reload manually.
+The slides can then be accessed at http://localhost:5173/slides/.
+The dev server will pick up any changes to the `slides/index.hml` and `slides/index.js`.